hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/token-reject.md

 - Given account with some fungible token in its balance that is paused when `TokenReject` for the same token is performed then the `TokenReject` should succeed
 - Given account with some NFT in its balance that is frozen when `TokenReject` for the same NFT is performed then the `TokenReject` should succeed and any other NFTs from the same collection should be left in the account
 - Given account with some NFT in its balance that is paused when `TokenReject` for the same NFT is performed then the `TokenReject` should succeed and any other NFTs from the same collection should be left in the account
+- Given token allowance from owner to sender account when `TokenReject` for the same token is performed on the owner account then the token allowance should be canceled
+- Given token allowance from owner to sender account when `TokenReject` for the same token is performed on the sender account then the token allowance should not be affected
+- Given token allowance from owner to sender account when `TokenReject` for the same token is performed on the sender account then the sender account should be able to perform `TokenAirdrop` for the same token within the existing allowance
 - Given `TokenReject` reject transaction that does not have the signature of the sender/owner of a given token then the `TokenReject` should fail
 - Given account with no fungible token in its balance when `TokenReject` for the same fungible token is performed then the `TokenReject` should fail
 - Given account with no NFT in its balance when `TokenReject` for the same NFT is performed then the `TokenReject` should fail